AU-CS-499-Spring-2020/Team-Pseudo/Journal.md

 ### 2/25/20, 7:00 PM - 11:30 PM: Phrase Evaluation
 Josiah implemented phrase evaluation.
 The arithmetic phrases follow the order of operations, use type checking, etc. String concatination has also been added as phrases that can be evaluated.

+### 2/25/20, 6:00 PM - 7:00 PM: Bug Fixes
+Josiah fixed a bug where multiple displays lines wouldn't evaluate.
+Also made error messages now stop the program.

 ### 2/28/20, 2:00 PM - 4:30 PM: Phrase Evaluation Continued
-Josiah implemented exponents in phrase evaluation, added recursive parenthesis evaluations in the order of operations, and added negative number support
+Josiah implemented exponents in phrase evaluation, added recursive parenthesis evaluations in the order of operations, and added negative number support.